Author Archives: Sandeep Verma

 • Regulatory Compliance

 The banking and financial services industry is subject to data regulations like GDPR and PSD2 and security standards such as ISO 27001 to protect customer data and ensure a secure financial landscape.
-Non-compliance with these standards can result in a more expanded cyber-attack surface on top of severe legal consequences and damage to the reputation of financial institutions.
+Non-compliance with these standards can result in a more expanded attack surface, severe legal consequences, bank APIs prone to emerging threats, and damage to financial institutions’ reputations.

 • Brand Reputation